julianchurchill/text-adventure/README.md

    - Possibly others
 - Text for graveyard entrance description suggests you've just entered it when you could have approached from a different direction.
 - Grammar and spelling on blue board in deeds room, 'brigands' and 'in tact'
-- Witches Bane should only become available after enraging the witch.
-It should also be somewhere other than where the Silk Blood is.
 - Are the boards updated for collecting the witch stuff?

 - [FEATURE] What's new dialog for first run of new version.
 - [FEATURE] Add location title to title bar next to score?
 - [TECHNICAL FEATURE] Incremental saving - save the game every 10 actions or something, in case of a crash this avoids the user losing too much progress
-- [BUG] There is a lot of memory deallocation and it is slow during onPause() - how much memory is being used, is it a concern?
-Start up is also slow in onResume().
-   - Do we need a 'Loading...' progress indicator - even if it's just a spinning wheel dialog on onPause and onResume ?

 - [FEATURE] Tablet improvements - make work in landscape, use bigger font depending on screen size